 Your agreement to the use of your personal information for direct marketing purposes is optional and if you choose not to consent, your visits to and use of my website will not be affected.

-You can choose to opt out of receiving direct marketing information from me at any time by using the reply button on any email I send you and putting “Unsubscribe” in the subject line.
+You can choose to opt out of receiving direct marketing information from me at any time by using the link in my emails.

 What is my legal basis for processing?